 When to use Belana Etcher?

 Before the Raspberry foundation offered Pi Imager, the most common solution (other than Noobs) was to use Balena Etcher.
-Etcher is a utility for copying files to an SD card in general and was not specifically developed for Raspbian.
+Etcher is a utility for copying files to an SD board in general and was not specifically developed for Raspbian.

-Etcher is still of interest especially when you have to prepare a large number of SD cards in series (one after the other or in batches with Etcher Pro), for example if you have the project to equip a room class.
+Etcher is still of interest especially when you have to prepare a large number of SD boards in series (one after the other or in batches with Etcher Pro), for example if you have the project to equip a room class.

 Configure Raspbian Buster on first start with the piwiz.desktop wizard